santik/messagebird_sms_api_wrapper/README.md

 Supports MessageBird API out of the box.

-To add support of another SMS provider (Twilio for Example) create implementation of `Santik\Sms\Infrastructure\SmsClient` interface.
+To add support of another SMS provider (Twilio for example) create implementation of "Santik\Sms\Infrastructure\SmsClient" interface.

 Install dependencies: